Piatra Craiului Mountains: Location

-The massif is bordered in the west by the Dâmbovița Valley which separates it from the Iezer–Păpușa massif; in the north-west the river Bârsa and Curmătura Foii separates it from the Făgăraș Mountains and in the east the Rucăr-Bran Pass delimits it from the Bucegi and Leaotă mountains.
+The massif is bordered in the west by the Dâmbovița River, which separates it from the Iezer–Păpușa Massif.
+In the north-west, the Bârsa River and the Curmătura Foii gorge separate it from the Făgăraș Mountains.
+In the east, the Rucăr–Bran Pass delimits it from the Bucegi and Leaota mountains.
 The southern border is the confluence of the valleys of Dâmbovița and Dâmbovicioara rivers, in the Podul Dâmboviței depression.

 Nature protection

 The whole range is included in the national park Parcul Național Piatra Craiului (Piatra Craiului National Park).
 The first protection of this area started in 1938 when 4.4 km2 were declared as a "Nature Reserve".
 The Law 5/2000 enlarged this area to 148 km2.
 In 2003 the external limits and internal zoning were created.
 Since 1999 a park administration has existed and since 2005 a management plan has been in place.

-In the national park area about 300 fungi species, 220 lichen species, 100 different mosses, 1100 species of superior plants (a third of the number of all plant species found in Romania), 50 Carpathians endemic species and also two endemic species for Piatra Craiului can be found.
+In the national park area about 300 fungi species, 220 lichen species, 100 different mosses, 1,100 species of superior plants (a third of the number of all plant species found in Romania), 50 Carpathians endemic species, and also two endemic species for Piatra Craiului can be found.

 There are also two endemic species of spiders, 270 butterfly species, amphibians and reptiles, 110 bird species (50 listed in the Bern Convention and 6 in the Bonn Convention), 17 bat species, chamois and other large herbivores and also many large carnivores (wolves, brown bears, lynx) living in the national park.

 Access

 Zărnești is the most important town for visiting the national park.
 It is also an ideal starting point for approaches in the northern part of the massif.
 This town lies at a distance of 28 km from the city of Brașov, by road, bus or railway.
 From Zărnești, an 11 km long road makes the connection with the chalet "Plaiul Foii", which is a good starting point for climbing the ridge.

-Also, from Zărnești a forest road starts from the south-western part of the town, leading through the Zărnești Gorges (Prăpăstiile) and further up to the ridge.
+Also, from Zărnești a forest road starts from the south-western part of the town, leading through the Zărnești Gorges (Prăpăstiile Zărneștiului) and further up to the ridge.
 The administrative office of the National Park is located in Zărnești; a new visitor center has been built 1 km west of the town.

 The traditional villages Măgura, Peștera, Ciocanu, and Șirnea are interesting starting points for the routes on the eastern slope and for getting in touch with the traditional Romanian way of life.
-Măgura has views towards the Bucegi and Piatra Craiului Mountains.
+Măgura has views towards the Bucegi and Piatra Craiului mountains.

 Activities

 One of the most common activities in Piatra Craiului is trekking.
-"Prăpăstiile Zărneștilor" gorge is one of the most visited sights in the massif.
-Also because of its tall, steep walls, it is also very suitable for mountain climbing.

-In early October a trail-running competition takes place in Piatra Craiului National Park; the Piatra Craiului Marathon is both beautiful and hard, with a length of 42 km and elevation gain of 2300 m.
+Prăpăstiile Zărneștilor gorge is one of the most visited sights in the massif.
+Because of its tall, steep walls, it is also suitable for mountain climbing.
+In early October, a trail-running competition takes place in Piatra Craiului National Park; the Piatra Craiului Marathon has a length of 42 km and elevation gain of 2300 m.